 Dirt cheap buys

-So, you should head to your favorite discount brokerage and start placing orders, right?
+So you should head to your favorite discount brokerage and start placing orders, right?

 OK, that question was a gimme.
 If you're reading this, you probably know very well that stocks frequently trade well off their highs for good reasons.
 Your job as a savvy investor is to separate the keepers from the duds -- and, from there, pick the very best bets.

 That's easier said than done, of course, but discounted cash flow (DCF) analysis is one of the best ways to proceed.
 With DCF, your primary focus is on the real cash a company generates, not earnings, which are all too often managed to meet the Street's expectations.
-Your focus is certainly not on out-year earnings growth rates, which are notoriously difficult to predict with any degree of accuracy.
+Your focus is certainly not on one-year earnings growth rates, which are notoriously difficult to predict with any degree of accuracy.

 Instead, DCF fans will total a company's cash from operations, subtract capital expenditures, and make modest assumptions about earnings growth.
 They then apply a discount rate -- for example, the return they require, given the company's business risk -- thus uncovering a company's intrinsic value.
 If the current share price falls below that number, the company may be worth looking into.
 If not, DCFers will look elsewhere.
 Remember that it's still possible to uncover values in both bull and bear markets.